frestr/armshaker/README.md

                             case hidden instructions with certain side-effects
                             are found.
 It also enables some additional options.
-    -c, --cond              On AArch32: Set the condition flags in the CPSR to match the condition prefix in the instruction encoding.
+    -c, --cond              On AArch32: Set the condition flags in the CPSR to match the condition code in the instruction encoding.
 This ensures that undefined instructions
-                            with a normally non-matching condition prefix won't be skipped, as is the case in some ISA implementations.
+                            with a normally non-matching condition code won't be skipped, as is the case in some ISA implementations.